How a KDP author helps other writers increase their book sales

 Choosing a goal and making the right choices

 Cozy mystery author Trixie Silvertale had tried writing in multiple genres under different pen names, but the most she'd ever been able to earn in a single month was $200.
-Since her goal was to earn significantly higher royalties, she pursued two strategies at once: writing to an audience with more demand and running campaigns through Amazon Advertising with Cohen's ad methods.
+Since her goal was to earn significantly higher royalties, she pursued two strategies at once: writing to an audience with more demand and running campaigns through Amazon Ads with Cohen's ad methods.
 Silvertale wrote at a feverish pace while her partner set up dozens of campaigns to bring new readers into her series.

 Playing the game of success